MarissaCampa/Players/README.md

   ```
 </details>

-## Usage

 ### About Me ###
-My name is Marissa Campa, I'm a mechatronics engineer with a master of science in automation.
+My name is Marissa Campa, I'm a Mechatronics Engineer with a Master of Science in Automation.

 My e-mail is 📧 (marissag.campa@gmail.com) and my [LinkedIn Profile](https://www.linkedin.com/in/marissa-campa/)